Home > Recent News > Meet the Trainers

 Amber Zawrotny (CPDT-KA & CGC Evaluator) is our Behavior & Training Manager.

-With a decade of animal welfare experience ranging from bottle-feeding kittens to behavior modification across species as small as rats and as large as horses, she finally decided to specialize in educating pet owners on how to form the best possible relationship with their pets.
+With a decade of animal welfare experience ranging from bottle-feeding kittens to behavior modification across species as small as rats and as large as horses, and decided to specialize in educating pet owners on how to form the best possible relationship with their animal family.

-Amber has been at ARLGP since January 2023.
+Amber has been at ARLGP since January 2023, and animal welfare since 2013.
 Prior to her time here she contributed to animal shelters in New Hampshire, Washington State, and Connecticut.
 Her experience across the country has given her ample perspective on the human-animal bond and specifically in shelter dogs’ needs.

-Kim attended college in Western Mass and graduated in 2010 with a BA in Business Administration, but then soon realized her calling was instead working with dogs.
+Kim Tran (CPDT-KA) attended college in Western Mass and graduated in 2010 with a BA in Business Administration, but then soon realized her calling was instead working with dogs.

 After entering the canine world in 2012 and later bringing home her first dog, she realized how much fun it was to take training classes with her dog, Moose Pug, teaching him basic obedience, tricks, as well as passing his CGC test.
 Kim became interested in dog training both as a career, and to better understand dog behavior and how it could help her in her day-to-day job.
-She began to put in her time at a Dog facility in Boston where she was able to move up to a training assistant, and then to eventually apprentice to become a professional dog trainer.
+Kim started her dog training journey in Boston where she was able to become a training assistant, and then to eventually became a professional dog trainer.

 For a brief time before the pandemic, Kim and Moose became a certified therapy dog team until his passing, an achievement she looks back on fondly.
 Often reflecting on her time training Moose, she enjoys helping people understand how to better communicate with their dogs, helping to form bonds and lasting relationships, and most importantly showing them how to have fun!!